 My name is Tim White, and I’m an electrical engineer.
-You may be curious as to why I have a website.
-In short, I find it important to know how to create proper documentation for projects, and I also find it fun to share my day-to-day activities, travels, and personal hobbies with anyone that’s interested enough to read about them.
+I have this website because I find it important to create proper documentation for my projects, and I also find it fun to share my day-to-day activities, travels, and personal hobbies with anyone that’s interested enough to read about them.
 With that in mind, I've created this site to practice my skills programming while showcasing my electronics and various other projects.

 I use Emmet, SASS, and Twig to lessen the amount of time it takes for me to make content and design changes.
-I also use rsync and inotify to automatically push my local documents to the server when I save them.
 I have experimented with front-end frameworks like Angular, but they tend to be a bit overkill for my static content.
 Alongside making the coding easier, I also try to follow the Google web design fundamentals, enabling a more enjoyable and accessible experience for you, the reader!

 The original design of the site was focused around a responsive layout, allowing users on all devices to have a stable viewing experience; however, after a few years I have decided that it’s more important to have meaningful content with a simple design.
 My new focus will be on just that.

 Most of the content here revolves around information about myself including my work experience, education, research, music, life lessons, and some of my hobby projects.
-I have created a feed for any updates to the site that can be found here.
+I have created a feed for any updates to the site that you can find here.

 To share with you a little more about myself – I tend to value the little things in life, and as such I like to keep things simple.
 I would say that I’m a minimalist at heart and only slightly a consumerist in the real world.
 I tend to spend a lot of time minimizing and optimizing my work.
-I love to learn, and also to teach.
-I live with my better half, our two cats, a bearded dragon, and a corn snake in Raleigh, North Carolina, and I’m a huge fan of pretty much all outdoor recreation.
+I love to learn, and to teach.
+I live with my better half, our two cats, a bearded dragon, and a corn snake in Raleigh, North Carolina, and I am a huge fan of all outdoor recreation.